PXLbros/ember-cli-youtube-modal/README.md

 ## Reuse (multiple YouTube modals)

-Let's say you have a videos route/page and on that page you want to display a gallery of thumbnails that open up YouTube modals.
-Well you're in luck because this addon and its modal component is reusable.
+Let's say you have a videos route/page and on that page you want to display a gallery of thumbnails and each thumbnail opens up a corresponding YouTube modal.
+Well you're in luck because this addon provides a reusable modal component!

 In your `videos.js` route file, define your array of videos and pass it down as a model.